ZhexinLiang/CLIP-LIT/README.md

 After the data and the initial model weights are prepared, you can use the command to change the training data path, fine-tune the prompt and train the model.

 If you don't want to download the initial prompt pair, you can train without the initial checkpoints using the command below.
+But in this way, the number of the total iterations should be at least $50K$ based on our experiments.

 ### Commands
 Example usage: